West Sudanian Savanna bioregion

 Protection Level

-The West Sudanian Savanna bioregion, located in the Sub-Saharan Afrotropics, is made up of one large ecoregion — West Sudanian Savanna [1] — stretching from the coast of Senegal to the eastern border of Nigeria.
-It is an area of particular importance for large mammal migrations and includes a network of important national parks along the border between Benin and Burkina Faso.
-The land area of this bioregion is approximately 164 million hectares.
+The Sudanian Savannas bioregion, located in the Sub-Saharan Afrotropics subrealm in the Afrotropics, is made up of two large ecoregions —West Sudanian Savanna (62) and East Sudanian Savannas (43) — stretching from the coast of Senegal to the Ethiopian highlands.
+In addition, it contains two unique ecoregions -- the Mandara Plateau woodlands (49) and the Sudd flooded grasslands to the east (74).
+These are areas of particular importance for large mammal migrations and includes a network of important national parks along the border between Benin and Burkina Faso.
+Fed by the White Nile in Sudan, the Sudd swamps overflow in the raining season, providing nutrients and water to one of the world’s largest floodplains.
+This makes it particularly important for migrations of birds and large mammals.
+The land area of this bioregion is approximately 290 million hectares.

-The West Sudanian Savanna bioregion is part of the Sub Saharan Afrotropics subrealm and is made up of a single ecoregion: West Sudanian Savanna [1].
+The Sudanian Savannas bioregion (AT20) is located in the Sub-Saharan Afrotropics subrealm and is made up of 4 ecoregions: West Sudanian savanna [1], Mandara Plateau woodlands [2], East Sudanian savanna [3], Sudd flooded grasslands [4].